Literature, Arts and Culture in Cuba

 This program is open to all undergraduate or graduate degree-seeking students from any accredited U.S. college or university.
 Minimum 2.5 GPA.
 Exceptions considered after submission of a petition.

-Marta Caminero-Santangelo is Director of the Center for Latin American and Caribbean Studies, and a professor in the English Department, specializing on Latinx Literature.
+Marta Caminero-Santangelo is Chair of the English Department and former Director of the Center for Latin American and Caribbean Studies, as well as a University Distinguished Professor, specializing on Latinx Literature.
 She was born in Canada to Cuban immigrant parents who had become American Citizens.
 She teaches classes in Latinx Literature of Trauma and Testimony and Literature of Social Justice.
 She has written two books on Latinx Literature: On Latinidad: Latino Literature and the Construction of Ethnicity, and Documenting the Undocumented: Latino/a Narrative and Social Justice in the Era of Operation Gatekeeper.
-She regularly co-facilitates (with Mary Klayder) a Study Abroad program in Costa Rica.
+She regularly leads Study Abroad programs in Costa Rica and in Cuba.